tumashu/exwm-x/README.md

     ![img](./snapshots/floating-window.png)

-<a id="org5f75163"></a>
+<a id="org3d44ee2"></a>

 ## Feature

-<a id="org0c3f548"></a>
+<a id="orgfc6682d"></a>

 ### Appconfig

-\`exwmx-appconfig' is a database manager, which is used to record and manage appconfigs (plist of application's information), when run \`exwmx-appconfig', a buffer will be poped up, this buffer's content is current appconfig's template, user can edit the template and run \`exwmx-appconfig-finish' to save your change or run \`exwmx-appconfig-ignore' to ignore your change.
+\`exwmx-appconfig' is a database manager, which is used to record and manage appconfigs (an appconfig is a plist of application's information), when run command \`exwmx-appconfig', a buffer with appconfig-template will be poped up, user can edit the template and run \`exwmx-appconfig-finish' to save the change or run \`exwmx-appconfig-ignore' to ignore the change.

-All appconfig will be saved into file \`exwmx-appconfig-file'.
+All appconfigs will be saved into file: \`exwmx-appconfig-file'.

-By default, the following keys of appconfig will be recorded:
+By default, every appconfig have the following keys:

 1.  :command

-    Application's shell command string.
+    Record the shell command of application.

 2.  :alias

-    This key can define an application's alias, which is used by \`exwmx-jump-or-exec'.
+    Define alias of an application, this key is used by \`exwmx-jump-or-exec'.

 3.  :pretty-name

-    In EXWM, every application will bind an emacs buffer, if you set :pretty-name for a application, the buffer will rename to :pretty-name's value.
+    In EXWM and Exwm-X, an application is assocated with an emacs buffer, user can set the buffer's name with :pretty-name.

 4.  :paste-key

-    This key record the paste keybinding of application, which is used by \`exwmx-sendstring'.
+    Record the paste keybinding of an application, this key is used by \`exwmx-sendstring'.

 5.  :class

-    Record the application's class, which is used by \`exwmx-jump-or-exec'.
+    Record the application's class, this key is used by \`exwmx-jump-or-exec'.

 6.  :instance

-    Record the application's instance, which is used by \`exwmx-jump-or-exec'.
+    Record the application's instance, this key is used by \`exwmx-jump-or-exec'.

 7.  :title

-    Record the application's title, which is used by \`exwmx-jump-or-exec'.
+    Record the application's title, this key is used by \`exwmx-jump-or-exec'.

-<a id="org37c751e"></a>
+<a id="org8d66bfd"></a>

-### Window operate buttons.
+### Buttons

-Exwm-X add the following **buttons** to mode-line, user can left or right click them to operate app's window:
+Exwm-X add the following **buttons** to mode-line, user can click them to operate application's window:

 1. [X]: Delete the current application.
 2. [D]: Delete the current emacs window.
-3. [R]: Run exwm-reset.
+3. [R]: Run \`exwm-reset'.
 4. [F]: Toggle floating/tilling window.
 5.  [<]: Move window border to left.
 6.  [+]: Maximize the current window.